We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

 Within this emerging growth and regeneration area sits three sites, known collectively as Atlas Place (outlined in red below).

 The sites in Atlas Place are predominantly used for various industrial, commercial and storage purposes and are all being considered for redevelopment by the respective owners.
-Public consultation took place in February/March for a joint masterplan across Atlas Place, with all three landowners working together to create a cohesive strategy for redevelopment.
+Public consultation took place in 2023 for a joint masterplan across Atlas Place, with all three landowners working together to create a cohesive strategy for redevelopment.

 Our site, Filwood and Verona House, sits at the north east corner of Atlas Place and is bordered by the Bristol and Bath Railway Path to the north, Filwood Road to the west and Forest Road to the east.